 After an initial three-year period as a patrol officer, an officer will be eligible to apply for transfer to another division.
-HPD has over 45 divisions including Patrol, Vice, Tactical Unit, Dive Team, Gangs, Motorcycle Detail, Identification, Crime Scene Unit, SWAT, Helicopters, Auto Theft, Special Crimes, Juvenile, Hostage Negotiation, Victim Services, Missing Persons, Burglary & Theft, Narcotics, Legal Services, Airports, Mounted Patrol, Training Academy, Special Operations, K-9, Vehicular Crimes, Internal Affairs, Lake Patrol, Bike Patrol, Technology Services, Dispatch, Public Affairs, Crime Analysis, Inspections, Financial Crimes, Robbery, Criminal Intelligence, Investigative First Responder, Homicide, Major Offenders, Polygraph and Bomb Squad.
+HPD has over 45 divisions including Patrol, Vice, Tactical Unit, Dive Team, Gangs, Motorcycle Detail, Identification, Crime Scene Unit, SWAT, Helicopters, Auto Theft, Special Crimes, Juvenile, Hostage Negotiation, Victim Services, Missing Persons, Burglary & Theft, Narcotics, Legal Services, Airports, Mounted Patrol, Training Academy, Special Operations, K-9, Vehicular Crimes, Internal Affairs, Lake Patrol, Bike Patrol, Technology Services, Dispatch, Public Affairs, Crime Analysis, Inspections, Financial Crimes, Robbery, Criminal Intelligence, Homicide, Major Offenders, Polygraph and Bomb Squad.

 - Assistant Chief (appointed)

 - Executive Assistant Chief (appointed)

 - Chief of Police (appointed)